Postgraduate Diploma in Cognitive Behaviour Therapy

 On average, 1 in 5 New Zealanders will experience significant mental illness or distress in their lifetime, according to He Ara Oranga, the Government Inquiry into Mental Health and Addiction.
-Cognitive Behaviour Therapy (CBT) is a ‘gold standard’ evidence-based, psychologically informed talking therapy.
-It has proven effectiveness in treating substance misuse, and common mental health issues including depression and anxiety.
+Cognitive Behaviour Therapy (CBT) is a psychologically informed talking therapy with strong evidence of efficacy in treating alcohol and substance problems and common mental health issues including depression and anxiety.

 - A bachelor’s degree in Psychology or a related degree with a B- grade point average

-- At least .5 FTE in a clinical health-related field and have access to CBT supervision
+- At least 0.5 FTE in a clinical health-related field with opportunities for CBT practice, and access to CBT supervision

 - Dean of Science approval